mvllow/matcha.nvim/readme.md

 ## Usage

 Setting `keys` inside the setup function will configure keymaps with a shared prefix and relevant description if using something like [which-key.nvim](https://github.com/folke/which-key.nvim).
+Your prefix is added as a [mini.clue](https://github.com/echasnovski/mini.clue) trigger.

 ```lua
 require("matcha").setup({